jrpotter/notebook/notes/encoding/integer.md

 %%ANKI
 Basic
-Assuming two's-complement encoding, how is `int x` equivalently modified without using multiplication?
+In two's-complement, how is `x` equivalently modified using bitwise operators?
 ```c
 x = x * pow(2, k);
 ```